 No, the pricing of our financial services are not changing.

-We will continue to charge 2.9% + 30¢ per transaction for credit card processing in Canada and the United States (see rates for other countries here).
+We will continue to charge 2.9% + 30¢ per transaction for credit card processing in Canada and the United States and 1% per transaction for Bank Payments (see rates for other countries here).

 Our monthly payroll services will still start at $20 or $35 a month, with $4 per additional employee or independent contractor.